whiteboxmodel/time-series/_posts/2024-03-21-benchmark-linear-regression-for-stress-testing.md

 We could have created a linear regression model directly using  `torch.nn.Sequential`, however, again, to build up the framework for sequence-to-sequence models, we use a slightly longer subclassing approach.
 The `LinearModel` class defined above is derived from `torch.nn.Module` which is a base class for all PyTorch models.
 In the constructor of the `LinearModel` class, we create a linear layer with `x_size` inputs and 1 output.

 The `forward` function of the class performs forward pass.
 It only calls the linear layer to perform `W*x+b` operation where `W` and `b` are learnable (trainable) parameters.

+The `Linear` layer is flexible with regards to the number of dimensions in input x.
+It only requires the size of the last dimension to be equal to the number of input features which is `x_size` in our case.
+In the prepared training data, each tensor x has a shape `(4, 1, x_size)`, so the `Linear` layer  will apply `W*x+b` operation to each of the four input vectors and will output a tensor of shape `(4, 1, 1)` which matches to the shape of the y tensor of the training data.

 To train the model, we need to create a loss function, and an optimizer: